Dessia-tech/dessia_common/doc/source/getting_started.rst

 The behavior of your DessiaObject inheriting class can be customized by changing the value of several class attributes such as ``_standalone_in_db``.

+But, first, let's take our first step into coding.

+Writing in Python requires to follow several strong naming convention and coding style that are defined in `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_.
+This is not mandatory, but highly recommended.
+We will mention every small tidbits each time a new type of python object is encountered

+As Python is an Object Oriented language, it enables us to defines classes that are concepts that regroupe variables and method.
+This following line define a class that is named MyFirstClass :

+``class MyFirstClass(DessiaObject):``

+Here, PEP8 states that a class should be named with the CamelCase convention.
+In that extend, we will know for a fact that MyFirstClass and DessiaObject are class objects (and not functions, methods, instances, attributes,...)

+What is the meaning of the whole line above ?

+* ``class`` is a keyword that indicates we want to define a new class named after the following word :
+* ``MyFirstClass`` is the name of our new class.
+* ``(DessiaObject)`` means that this class will inherit from DessiaObject's and use its attributes, and methods.
+* ``:`` shows end of class definition.

+As it stands, our class is not very useful.
+It needs a method that will enable us to create an instance of it.

+``    def __init__(self, my_attribute: float, name: str = ''):``

+ An object is an instance of

 __eq__ and __hash__
 *******************